-Cleon (†422): dominant Athenian democratic statesman after the death of Pericles.
+Cleon (†422): leading Athenian democratic statesman after the death of Pericles.

 Athens had become a democracy at the end of the sixth century, but in the fifth century, it still mattered whether a politician belonged to one of the old noble families or not.
-Pericles, for example, was a member of the family of the Alcmeonids and presented himself both as a speaker in the assembly and as a general.
+Pericles, for example, was (through his mother Agariste) a member of the family of the Alcmeonids and presented himself both as a speaker in the assembly and as a general (strategos).
 Since the days of Homer, aristocrats had shown their care for their community during deliberations and in war, and the first democratic leaders were no exception.

 Cleon was one of the "new politicians" without noble ancestors.
 Their wealth was not based on land, but on trade or crafts.
 Cleon's father Cleanetus may have been a leather merchant and tanner.
 An inscription lists him as a choregos, i.e., producer of stage performances.
 Using the money and the goodwill he had inherited from his father, Cleon started a remarkable political career as a radical democrat, claiming to be deeper in love with the people's Assembly than with his friends.

 We might call him a populist, but this does not mean that he was popular with every Athenian.
 The historian Thucydides, who belonged to an old noble family, despised Cleon and called him "the most violent among the Athenian citizens".note[Thucydides, The Peloponnesian War 3.36.6.]
 In the surviving comedies of Aristophanes, the new politician is only presented in a state of anger, and when he speaks, his voice sounds like a scalded pig.
 However, the lack of ancestry cannot have been the only reason for the implied criticism; another new man, Nicias (who had made his fortune by hiring out slaves), is generally presented as upright, moderated, and pious.